 Decadal Plan for Australian Education Research

-Based on consultation input, the Steering Committee will agree on structure and priorities and work with Academy National Office staff to oversee the drafting, publication and dissemination of the Decadal Plan.
+Based on consultation input, the Steering Committee will agree on structure and priorities and work with the Academy to oversee the drafting, publication and dissemination of the Decadal Plan.

 01